 - Drinking plenty of fluids, to maintain blood volume

-Occasionally, you may need medications to help control vasovagal syncope.
-However, research on these medications has revealed uncertain benefits in vasovagal syncope.
+Occasionally, you may need medicine to help control vasovagal syncope.
+However, research on these medicines has revealed uncertain benefits in vasovagal syncope.
 These are usually only considered when a person has multiple episodes of fainting.
-Some of the medications your doctor may advise a trial of include:
+Some of the medicines your doctor may advise a trial of include:

 - Alpha-1-adrenergic agonists, to increase blood pressure

 - Corticosteroids, to help increase the sodium and fluid levels

 - Serotonin reuptake inhibitors (SSRIs), to moderate the nervous system response